California Legislature: Slouching towards end of session

 Sen. María Elena Durazo has taken at least $1.4 million from the Labor sector since she was elected to the legislature.
 That represents 54% of her total campaign contributions.

 Time in office

-Sen. Shannon Grove has taken at least $65,500 from the Agriculture sector since she was elected to the legislature.
-That represents 11% of her total campaign contributions.
+Sen. Shannon Grove has taken at least $549,000 from the Finance, Insurance & Real Estate sector since she was elected to the legislature.
+That represents 10% of her total campaign contributions.